-The Theatre Minor at Shippensburg permits you to pursue further training in the theatre while allowing for other career interests.
+The theatre minor at Ship permits you to pursue further training in the theatre while allowing for other career interests.
 In fact, it can expand your career opportunities.
 The training available within a theatre curriculum enriches careers in elementary education, communication, and English.
 Students interested in business, marketing, or management may consider using the theatre minor to enter the field of arts management.
-The theatre minor can also become a primary or auxiliary area of concentration within the Interdisciplinary Arts degree, a unique program offered by Shippensburg University.
+The theatre minor can also become a primary or auxiliary area of concentration within the interdisciplinary arts degree, a unique program offered by Shippensburg University.

 Shippensburg University graduates have been accepted into graduate theatre programs at Long Island University, Villanova University, and Oklahoma State University.
 Some have gone into successful academic theatre careers at schools like Husson University and the University of South Carolina.